 But the curtains need critical conservation work, as they’re deteriorating rapidly.
-They will need to be taken down for an intensive programme of repair and restoration, which will take up to five years to complete.
+They have been taken down for an intensive programme of repair and restoration, which will take up to five years to complete.

-The velvet is too degraded to repair, and needs to be completely replaced; the curtains are also harbouring an active carpet beetle infestation, which can only be treated by freezing.
+The velvet is too degraded to repair, and needs to be completely replaced.
+The curtains were also harbouring an active carpet beetle infestation, which could only be treated by freezing.

-Each 4m x 2.5m curtain will have to be taken apart for the mock ermine lining to be conserved and, later, hand-stitched to new velvet.
-During this process, the textile conservators will be able to document the curtains’ condition and construction, which has never been done before.
+Each 4m x 2.5m curtain was been taken apart for the mock ermine lining to be conserved and, later, will be hand-stitched to new velvet.
+During this process, our textile conservators were able to document the curtains’ condition and construction, which has never been done before.

-The initial removal and unstitching of the curtains will start on 22 May and take about two weeks.
-This work will done in public view, so you'll be given a unique chance to see the conservators in action.
+The initial removal and unstitching of the curtains began in May 2018 and took about two weeks.
+The work was carried out in public view, giving visitors a unique chance to see the conservators in action.

-Once unstitched, the curtain linings will be sent away to be frozen, to eradicate the pest infection.
-Meanwhile, the room will be thoroughly cleaned and monitored, to ensure it’s free of insect pests.
+The curtain linings went through a freezing treatment off site, to eradicate the pest infection.
+Meanwhile, the room was thoroughly cleaned and monitored, to ensure it was free of insect pests.

-As the room will look quite different with the curtains removed, we're using the opportunity to tell more of the room’s story.
-Rex Whistler’s original design sketches will be shown in here for the first time, placed beside the final artwork on the walls.
+As the room looks quite different with the curtains removed, we're using the opportunity to tell more of the room’s story.
+Rex Whistler’s original design sketches are being shown in here for the first time, placed beside the final artwork on the walls.

-The work is estimated to take four – five years, with the hope that the curtains will be reinstated simultaneously in the spring of 2022.
+The work is estimated to take four – five years in total, with the hope that the curtains will be reinstated simultaneously in the spring of 2022.